consandstuff/consandstuff.github.io/rhythmcons/beatmania-iidx/iidx-small/index.md

 Remember how we didn't made any holes on the side wood of the box?
 Well that's because we want everything to fit perfectly, including the side acrylic panels that cover the box.

 So for this grab a side panel an put it on the place it will go.
 Using a pencil mark all the holes that you'll need to make to the box.
-With a drill do all the holes needed and then put the acrylic and hold it with the M5 bolts to the box.
+With a drill do all the holes needed and then put the acrylic and hold it in with the M5 bolts to the box.

 With the first side panel mounted repeat the process with the rest of the panels until you're done.
 Now you should have the side panels slighlty longer than the bottom of the box, that's where the bottom door goes, right inside the 4 side panels.